 Basic parallelization

-Assume we have an implementation of row-wise summation in Python that we want to parallelize:
+Assume we have an implementation of elementwise addition in Python that we want to run on the GPU:

 for i in range(N):